 OCASD SUBCOMMITTEE PARTICIPATION OPPORTUNITIES

-(Rev. 5/7/2021 JB)
+(Rev. 11/21/2022 JB)

-The current priority projects are divided into five subcommittees: (1) Professional Training; (2) Navigating Life with Autism; (3) Screening, Identification, and Assessment; (4) Interventions for ASD; and (5) Education.
-One or more projects is listed under each subcommittee.
-Once the subcommittees are established, their members will have the opportunity to refine each subcommittee's scope of work.
+The current priority projects are divided into five subcommittees: (1) Professional Learning; (2) Navigating Life with Autism; (3) Screening, Identification, and Assessment; (4) Individual Interventions, Supports and Strategies for ASD; and (5) Social Services and Adult Supports.

 Subcommittee Membership.
 Next to each subcommittee we created a list of suggested types of members by experience and profession.
 These lists are not exclusive.
 If you do not think you are on the list but still have an interest in participating, please feel free to apply.
 To apply to become a subcommittee chair or member, click here.

 The Long-Term Vision includes many goals that will become the focus of future subcommittees and work groups.
 The order in which these goals will be addressed will depend on a number of factors.
 These include, among other things: the Commission’s resources, the level of interest expressed by those in the broader autism community, the degree to which an organization representing many stakeholders is required, the political environment, and the logical sequencing of tasks so that foundational work is underway or completed before other tasks depending on them are begun.
 Perhaps the most important factor, however, is the existence of people who are highly motivated to solve a problem and are willing to persuade others to join with them in a collaborative process over time.